Modern Developer Tools

 - Prettier: Automatically formats your code consistently

-- Why it matters: Consistent, clean code is easier to debug and maintain
+- Why it matters: Consistent, clean code is easier to debug and maintain (and grade!)

 Key Terms You Need to Know